LaunchCode-Education-Archived/skills-front-end/studios/flicklist/1/README.md

 ## Demo

-Here is what you are trying to accomplish: <a href="http://htmlpreview.github.io/?https://github.com/LaunchCodeEducation/flicklist/blob/ba335b0509258c7e4dc51779f9baa536f914c07b/index.html" target="_blank">FlickList 1 Demo</a>.
+Here is what you are trying to accomplish: [FlickList 1 Demo](http://htmlpreview.github.io/?https://github.com/LaunchCodeEducation/flicklist/blob/ba335b0509258c7e4dc51779f9baa536f914c07b/index.html).
 Take a minute to play around with the demo so you understand what your goal is.

 ## Obtaining the Starter Code